 The maximum number of campers in a group is 20.
 The counselor-to-camper ratio is 1:5 for children entering K-3rd and 1:8 for children entering 4th-6th grade.
 Each activity the campers participate in, is led by an activity specialist in addition to the group counselors.
 Counselors travel and stay with the group; most continue in the same group throughout the summer.
 Our incredible staff-to-camper ratio ensure that every child is well supervised.

 Counselors must be at least eighteen and entering college.
-The Full Day Camp general counselors are required to have a minimum of one year of college, but MANY of the counselors have graduated college.
 Activity specialists, lead counselors, and head counselors must be college graduates.
 Staff must go through in-depth, face-to-face interviews, CORI and SORI background checks, a SAFIS fingerprint-based background check, provide personal and work references, and attend staff training.

-The camp has two outdoor, in-ground, heated pools, and a heated wading pool.
+The camp has two outdoor, in-ground, heated pools.
 The heated pools give the children a comfortable environment in which to swim.
 The Town of Wellesley inspects all pools several times each season.
 The Pool Director tests the pools four times each day.
 The Town of Wellesley Board of Health visits the campus for a comprehensive inspection the first week of the camp season.

 The camp participates in the American Red Cross (ARC) Progressive Skills Program.
 The camp believes that swimming is an important life-saving skill, thus each swim group size is small.
 Each child is individually tested on his/her first day of camp.
 The swim staff is entirely separate from the counseling staff, and all members of the swim staff hold Lifeguard Training (LGT) certification with CPR & First Aid.
 Also, most hold Water Safety Instructor (WSI) certification.
 Every morning each child has an instructional swim lesson.
 In the afternoon, The Fours have a recreational swim on Monday, Wednesday, and Friday.
 In the afternoons, the Full Day campers have a second swim that is recreational, also under the supervision of the swim staff.